Hri7566/mpp-server-dev2/README.md

 ### Color changing

-Although this feature is likely self-explanatory, it is worth mentioning due to the fact it isn't enabled on MPP.com.
+Although this feature is likely self-explanatory, this is worth mentioning due to the fact this isn't enabled on MPP.com's server.
 Most other servers including MPP.net allow color changing.

 Color changing is simply whether clients have the ability to change their color in the `userset` message.
+The original server was capable of controlling the served HTML for the modal UI related to changing user settings.

 ### Chat filtering